 It’s safer, of course, for a white woman, for example, to mock those in the same class.
 It’s generally considered OK to mock those of higher status, and not OK to mock minority groups.
 But if we only mock those who are like us, how do we ensure the other voices are represented and heard?

 Rachael West is a strategic speaker coach interested in the link between how we move, how we think and what our ideas do once we put them to the world.
-She had helped engineers, scientists, social entrepreneurs, startups and more, to nail their first speaking appearance, or build a compelling keynote.

 Image: Christian Santiago